flatiron/viewful/README.md

 });
 ```

-By design, a View won't attempt to load any template assets on construction.
-Templates are loaded using the `View.load` method after the View has been created.
+**By design, a View will not automatically attempt to load template assets on construction.
+Templates are loaded using the `View.load` method after the View has been constructed.**

 ``` js
 view.load();
 ```

-This could also be performed asynchronously.
+This same operation can also be performed asynchronously.

 ``` js
 viewful.load(function (err, view) {